Introduction

 Local package install support

-Some package providers allow for the ability to install a package from the local file system.
+Some package providers allow for installing a package from the local file system.
 An example of this would be .pkg

-files that can be utilized with FreeBSD's package manager pkg
+files that can be installed using FreeBSD's package manager pkg

 .
 As of this time, it requires that the file property be set in the action's definition.